 Waterproof and raintight wood fibre insulating sarking board

 Thermal insulation, waterproofing and weatherproofing of roofs and walls and to reduce thermal bridging.

 On the outside of pitched roofs where the slope is at least 15° (additional sealing measures are required for pitches of <15°) and on timber frame walls.
 May be applied in conjunction with Thermosafe Homogen insulation boards or directly onto rafters or studs.

 Gutex Multiplex Top is used as a high-performance breathable insulated sarking board for pitched roofs and timber frame walls.
 It is typically installed directly unsupported over walls and roofs or on top of other Gutex wood fibre boards to create a waterproof and rain-tight outer layer to the roof insulation.
 Manufactured from recycled wood chips, it is a carbon negative product with excellent thermal performance.
-It protects from cold in winter and prevents overheating in the summer.
+This insulated sarking board protects from cold in winter and prevents overheating in the summer.

 Where to use it

 Multiplex Top insulation boards can be used on pitched roofs where the slope of the roof is at least 8°.
 In such low pitches specific guidelines must be adhered to using pro clima Solitex Plus, windtightness and nail sealing tapes, such as pro clima Naideck and seals.
 It can also be installed directly over rafters when no other wood fibre insulation is being used.
 Multiplex Top is non load bearing.

 Gutex Multiplex Top provides a robust and waterproof top layer (sarking) on its own or on top of Gutex Thermosafe Homogen wood fibre insulation boards.
 It has a unique tongue and groove profile, which cleverly links the boards to give excellent windtightness and eliminate any rainwater penetration through the joints.

 How it works